Information Systems Minor

 - ECON 201.
 Principles of Economics I (Micro) or ECON 202.
 Principles of Economics II (Macro)

 - INFS 346 (prerequisite: junior standing minimum grade of “C-“ or better in INFS/ISSCM 247) plus

 Quinlan students who wish to pursue a minor in information systems will take a total of three 300-level information systems courses.

 At the discretion of the Quinlan School of Business assistant dean, a maximum of one transfer course taken prior to matriculating at Loyola University Chicago may be allowed.
 A 2.0 average GPA is required for all attempted business courses.

 Quinlan students are limited to double dipping once (that is, counting one course twice) between any major or minor combination, regardless of what program the major or minor is taken in.
 Non-Quinlan students are limited to double dipping twice (that is, counting two courses twice) between business school minors and/or their respective majors.

 Students planning to study abroad are encouraged to meet with their academic advisor early in the planning stage.
-A student will be permitted to take up to two advanced courses while studying abroad that will be courses counted toward their BA Economics major.
+A student will be permitted to take up to two approved courses in any Quinlan major or minor (and including BA Economics majors).
 All courses must be approved by the Quinlan Undergraduate Dean.